timdavila/congress-zip-plus-four/README.md

     End If
 End Sub
 ```
-The output from this stage is in the file output-deduped.csv
+The output from this stage is in the file **output-deduped.csv**.

+#### 5. Compare to full list & manually fill in any missing

+Remove Senators and out-of-office Reps from Sunlight's [basic legislator information CSV](http://unitedstates.sunlightfoundation.com/legislators/legislators.csv) and then merge Bioguide ID, Rep. Name, State and District columns into **output-merged.csv**.

-#### 5.
+#### 6. Profit!
+Find and fill in any missing Districts/Bio IDs -> **output-final.csv**.